-If you’re here, you likely know that plastic is not a sustainable material.
-I personally don’t like plastic.
+Personally, I don’t like plastic.
 I often don’t like the look of it.
 I don’t like the feel of it.
-It feels fake, and toxic, and gross to me.
+It’s unsettling to have a lot of it in my space.

-I’d rather use and be surrounded by natural products.
+I’d rather use and be surrounded by natural materials.

 I only realized this a few years ago actually, when considering decorating styles.
-Some people like the contemporary feel, colorful, hard plastic, while I’m stuck in the boho magic of soft, natural elements.
+Some people like the contemporary look, with colorful, hard plastic, while I’m stuck in the boho magic of soft, natural elements.

 But, that’s me.
 And escaping plastic is hard.